 The ideal pot

-The container I'm thinking of is a basic round clay/terracotta plant pot.
 I prefer round pots to square or rectangular ones, though of course the square and rectangular ones are better if you want to place them against a wall.
 In this garden attached to a Victorian house, I find that natural materials look better than plastic, though I notice that there are more and more pots available that are made of various kinds of plastic doing a passable imitation of stone or lead.

 Portable planting